 In data analysis, your data is extracted from different departments and is consolidated to provide an overview.
 When using spreadsheets, this process is very time-consuming as it can take several days for IT to generate a report.
 Oftentimes the data in the report is obsolete by the time it reaches your desk.
 As a consequence, it is nearly impossible to engage in the rapid-fire decision making necessary to keep up in a dynamic marketplace.

-Downfall 6 – spreadsheets are not intuitive for the average business user
+Downfall 6 – spreadsheets are not intuitive for the everyday business user

 The majority of spreadsheet users find it difficult to create complex formulas.
 Their knowledge is limited to simple functions like "sum", "average" and "sort."
 For advanced applications, the average users must turn to co-workers with advanced training in Excel.
 Excel lacks the intuitive nature of a BI tool, making it a complex and time-consuming process to update, refresh, or merge data.